 A fundamental question in machine learning is to determine what a model can and cannot learn.
 In deep learning, there has been significant research effort in establishing positive results for feed-forward neural networks, RNN, and transformers.

-“What graph neural networks cannot learn: depth vs width” (to appear in ICLR 2020),
+“What graph neural networks cannot learn: depth vs width” (short video, bibtex),

-in turn, focused on the expressive power of message-passing graph neural networks (MPNN).
+in turn, focused on the expressive power of (message-passing) graph neural networks (GNNs).
 The latter encompass several state-of-the-art neural networks, including GCN, ChebyNet, gated graph sequence networks, molecular fingerprints, interaction networks—among many others.
 The paper contains two main results.

 First, the good news:

-1. MPNN are Turing universal (read more in Section 1)
+1. GNNs are Turing universal (read more in Section 1)

-In other words, MPNN can be used as general purpose graph learning machines—given enough data and the right training procedure, a universal MPNN can solve any task that it is presented with.
+In other words, GNNs can be used as general purpose graph learning machines—given enough data and the right training procedure, a universal GNN can solve any task that it is presented with.

 As expected, universality hinges on some strong conditions on the network’s operation.
 A key condition is that the depth and width of the network has to be very large.
 Unfortunately, the latter condition is also necessary:

-2. MPNN lose a significant portion of their power when their capacity –which I define as the product of depth and width– is restricted (read more in Section 2).
+2. GNNs lose a significant portion of their power when their capacity –which I define as the product of depth and width– is restricted (read more in Section 2).

 I discuss these results and their intriguing implications in depth below.